ppongpeauk/xcs-client/README.md

 `npm start`

-By default, the development server will be started on port 3000, however, you can specify a different port by passing the `PORT` environment variable in `manifest.json`.
+By default, the development server will be started on port 3000, however, you can specify a different port by passing the `PORT` environment variable in `manifest.json` under `start`.

 ## Building from Source

 To build the application from source, run the following command:

 `npm run build`

+## Contributing

+Have an idea?
+Found a bug?
+Create a pull request or open an issue!

 ## License